Wallowitch & Ross: This Moment

-Wallowitch & Ross: This Moment is a 1998 documentary musical film directed by Richard Morris.
+Wallowitch & Ross: This Moment is a 1998 American documentary musical film directed by Richard Morris.
 The film follows acclaimed composer and cabaret performer John Wallowitch and partner Bertram Ross, Martha Graham's lead dancer and co-director of the Graham Company.
 The film was shortlisted for the 1999 Academy Award for Best Documentary Feature.

 Development

 Wallowitch & Ross: This Moment was produced by Karmic Release Ltd. when costume designer Sue Gandy, a student of Wallowitch's introduced the duo to sister-in-law documentarian Roberta Morris Purdee and husband, actor Nathan Purdee.
 Filmed and edited in the first half of 1998 the film had its world premiere at the 1998 Palm Springs International Film Festival.

 Reception

 The film received overwhelmingly positive reviews going on to be shortlisted for the 1999 Academy Awards.
 Variety called the film "An exceptionally tender portrait...A throwback to the era of Gershwin, Berlin and Porter."
-While The New York Times reviewed it as "as much a story of true love as it is a true showbiz story...Hilarious...Outrageous...Sublime!"
+The New York Times wrote that it is as "as much a story of true love as it is a true showbiz story...Hilarious...Outrageous...Sublime!"